 Alongside the release of SilverStripe CMS 3.0 in 2012, we released SilverStripe Framework as a standalone framework.
 Anyone who has built sites with SilverStripe CMS will be able to create web applications in a familiar environment, and newcomers to SilverStripe CMS will find the SilverStripe Framework a great choice for quickly building an application around a changing data model, thanks to its flexible ORM and form scaffolding.

-SilverStripe 4 alpha-1 was released in May 2016 with many new interface features, as well as new foundations for the CMS front-end technology.
+SilverStripe 4 stable was released in November 2017 with many new interface features, as well as new foundations for the CMS front-end technology.